 Students who graduate from the MACP program complete the requirements current as of Fall 2019 as set by the California Board of Behavioral Sciences (BBS)

 for the Marriage and Family Therapy and/or Professional Clinical Counselor educational tracks.
-In addition, they complete a minimum one-year supervised practicum providing therapy to clients in preparation for registering as either a Marriage and Family Therapy or Professional Clinical Counselor associate in the State of California.
+In addition, they complete a minimum of one-year supervised practicum providing therapy to clients in preparation for registering as either a Marriage and Family Therapy or Professional Clinical Counselor associate in the State of California.
 The program also supports students in completing the requirements that they identify to register for post-degree clinical training in many other states and countries.